jlapeyre/Symata.jl/README.md

 ### About versions

-Passes all test with Julia v0.5.
+For Julia v0.5, install branch `jv0.5only`.
+No development is done on this branch, only fixes for changing dependencies.

-Branch v0.6-a of Symata works with at least Julia v0.6-rc2, although more slowly and with some features disabled.
+For Julia v0.6.2, install the branch `master`.
+Compared to v0.5, this starts more slowly, runs more slowly, and has features disabled.
+Some tests fail.

 Symata is sufficiently complex to make keeping up with changes to Julia an enormous task, requiring much more than simply changing syntax.